get-notch/frontend-code-interview/README.md

 [Here's a video of the full working flow (for inspiration only - you will only implement parts of this)](https://drive.google.com/file/d/1dafRvC-1JZ6YVN2tbp1gIMPFfVy3Lqob/view?usp=sharing)

 In this repository, you will find a basic React app with one page consisting of 3 user input components.
-Your job is to style these components and make them into a flow similarly to the video.
+Your job is to make them into a flow similar to the video.

-You are allowed to change anything you want in the existing code, use any external library and ask anything you want to.
+You are allowed to change anything you want in the existing code, using any external library and ask anything you want to.
 We want to see what you can do with the tools you will have every day.

 ### Running the application